JGieseWeb/JGieseWeb/README.md

 - 🔭 I’m currently working on a Tankstellenfinder Web-App
 - 🌱 I’m currently learning React
-- 📫 How to reach me on
+- 📫 How to reach me on [Linked In](www.linkedin.com/in/jannikgiese)

 ## Tech Stack and Technologies